-Power, for Foucault, is an array of techniques that not only serve to control individuals and populations, but also to produce skills and capacities.
-Power cannot be singly interpreted because within Foucault’s scheme, there is not just one power but many, widely heterogeneous, which have their own ways of working, their own procedures, their own history.
-Foucault said that “society is an archipelago of powers” (Foucault, 2001, p.
-1006).
-From the 19th century onwards, a different type of power appeared in lawful societies, one that was not based on the law as a principle but was instead founded on norms.
-It no longer relied just on tribunals as instruments, but on “medicine, social control, psychiatry, psychology” (Foucault, 2001, p.
-1018).
-Foucault referred to it as a “normalization society” (Foucault, 1997, p.
-225).

-Historically, each of these instances has developed its own normative universe, its own normativity.
-Moreover, each has identified the essential challenge that death represents for its own legitimacy, and to this end, has utilized power techniques, organized as an apparatus and involving specific norms.
-Medicine, for example, has developed a range of such an apparatus, which may be crystallized or variable depending on the situation, and involve discourses, forms of organizational logic, scientific statements, laws, and moral propositions, which define a time-specific normativity.
+Medicine, for example, has developed such an apparatus, which involve discourses, forms of organizational logic, scientific statements, laws, and moral propositions, which define a time-specific normativity.
 From this perspective, one needs to take into consideration the role of medicine in assisted dying, whether it be primary as in Belgium or ‘required by default’ as in Switzerland.
 What place does the medical occupy in ethical controversies?
 What legitimacy does it hold, and what missions does it have in fulfilling these end-of-life plans?
 How does the medical come to be articulated around professional and lay actors, and around other apparatuses, those of other professional bodies for example?
-How do the different apparatuses, in concrete terms, come to configure themselves to bring about, or allow to emerge, a process of assistance in dying that may be interpreted as A meta-apparatus?
+How do the different apparatuses, in concrete terms, come to configure themselves to bring about, or allow to emerge, a process of assistance in dying that may be interpreted as an apparatus of apparatuses?

 These questions have taken centre stage from around the 1990s, with the arrival of new actors in dying, who have helped change the relationships between different normative registers (Déchaux, 2001; Castra, 2003; Memmi & Taieb, 2009; Wolf 2012).
 End-of-life support persons, funeral agents, coroners, and healthcare workers “have been propelled, instead of the repressive State, to the forefront of regulation on practices” (Memmi, 2014, p.
 261).
 This trend has been all the more pronounced in a context of “making the experience of death more intimate,” where “the symbolic order is no longer guaranteed by universal and transcendental norms, but rather constructed contingently and intersubjectively” (Déchaux, 2001, p.
 93).
 Individuals are summoned to embark on an introspective quest, where the issue of values and the goal of a ‘good death’ derive to a considerable extent from one’s own subjectivity or, more accurately, from the intersubjectivity that has been constructed around the provision of support and assistance in dying.